martinseener/Hebato/README.md

 Now get into the script and change the parameters like your Hetzners Username and the mount paths you want to use.
 You don't even have to care about the EncFS encryption key.
 The script will handle that automatically for you without exposing your super secret key anywhere (check the sources!).

-What you need to do anyways is enabling the ability for your root user to login to the Backup Space just with a SSH keypair.
+What you need to do anyways is enabling the ability for your root user to login to the Backup- or Storage-Space just with a SSH keypair.
 Check this [tutorial](http://wiki.hetzner.de/index.php/Backup_Space_SSH_Keys/en) on how to do that.
+It will work for Storage-Boxes like it does for Backup-Boxes.
+Hebato will probably handle that in the future as well.

 ### Where can i put my backup scripts or commands?